vbookshelf/myOfflineAi-PrivacyFirst/README.md

 In my earlier Flask projects, one major limitation for desktop use was that users needed to rely on the command line to install dependencies and to start the app.
 This was a barrier because non-programmers are not comfortable using terminal commands.

 On this project, I discovered a way to remove that friction by combining Flask, UV and the file-double-click capability of Mac OS/Windows.
-The entire process has been streamlined so that the user only needs to double-click a file: dependencies are installed automatically, and the app launches in the browser.
+Now, the entire process has been streamlined.
+The user only needs to double-click a file: dependencies are installed automatically, and the app launches in the browser.

 This double-click simplicity makes desktop Flask apps more accessible to everyday users.

 <br>